Kim Simplis Barrow

-Kim Simplis Barrow (born March 3, 1972) is a Belizean activist, philanthropist, and spouse of the 4th Prime Minister of Belize, Rt.
+Kim Simplis Barrow (born March 3, 1972) is a Belizean activist, philanthropist, and spouse of the 4th prime minister of Belize, Rt.
 Hon.
 Dean Oliver Barrow, MP.
-She served as Special Envoy for Women and Children and founder of the Lifeline Foundation.
+She served as Epecial envoy for Women and Children and founder of the Lifeline Foundation.

 In 2008, she became the first Belizean to be designated as a Global Ambassador by Special Olympics International.

 Career

 Early career

 She was born in Belize City, British Honduras on 3 March 1972.
-After obtaining two master's degrees from Florida International University, Simplis Barrow returned to Belize and became the Executive Director of the Belize Tourism Association before turning to NGOs.
-As Executive Director for the aforementioned institution, she made numerous contributions to the strategic development as well as the implementation of the long-term road map for Belize's tourism industry.
-Prior to this position, she served as Marketing Director for the popular Fiesta Inn Hotel properties in Mazatlan, Cozumel and Belize.
+After obtaining two master's degrees from Florida International University, Simplis Barrow returned to Belize and became the executive director of the Belize Tourism Association before turning to NGOs.
+As executive director of the association, she made numerous contributions to the strategic development as well as the implementation of the long-term road map for Belize's tourism industry.
+Prior to this position, she served as marketing director for the popular Fiesta Inn Hotel properties in Mazatlan, Cozumel and Belize.